6 SEO Tips for Website Content

-Here is a list of some free HTML to text calculator providers:
+Code to Text Ratio is a free HTML to text calculator provider.

 Once you have your target keywords researched and ready to be inserted in the site content you need to know how many times a particular keyword must be used in order to rank highly.
 It used to be that the so-called SEO gurus would advise anywhere from two to 15 percent keyword density or even more.
 Those days are over.

 The reality in today’s world of modern search engine algorithms is that the number of keyword recurrences does not matter.
 What really matters is how relevant it is to the context of the content where it is used.
 Watch this video on keyword density from webspam head of Google, Matt Cutts.